Fire and rescue services

 Credit and debit cards are widely accepted.

-To drive in Canada, you'll need both:
+To drive in Canada, you may need:

 Get an IDP before you leave Australia.